orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 ### Required

 - `cpu_allocated` (Number) Capacity that is committed to be available or used as a limit in PAYG mode.Unit for compute capacity allocated to this vdc is MHz.
-It must be beetwen 5 and 2500000.
+It must be at least 5 * `vcpu_in_mhz2`.
  *Note:* Reserved capacity is automatically set according to the service class.
 - `memory_allocated` (Number) Memory capacity that is committed to be available or used as a limit in PAYG mode.Unit for memory capacity allocated to this vdc is Gb.
 It must be between 1 and 5000.
 - `name` (String) The name of the org VDC.
 It must be unique in the organization.
 The length must be between 2 and 27 characters.